-This document is controlled while it remains on the Jabiru server. ver.
+This doc This document is controlled while it remains on the Jabiru server.
 Once this no longer applies the document becomes uncontrolled.
-ISSUE 19 20 21 22 23 Dated: May 2021 Issued By: DM Page: 155 of 205
+ISSUE 19 20 21 22 23 24 Dated: 30/08/2024 Issued By: DM Page: 155 of 205

-Engine Overhaul Manual Jabiru Aircraft Pty Ltd Starre L JEM0001-23 Jabiru 2200 & 3300 Aircraft Engines
+Engine Overhaul Manual Jabiru Aircraft Pty Ltd Starra L JEM0001-24 Jabiru 2200 & 3300 A ircraft Engines

-- During assembly, check each HT lead fitting for tightness in the distributor cap; expand each metal fitting until it snaps neatly into place in the cap. - NGK D9EA spark plugs are used in Jabiru Engines.
+- NGK D9EA spark plugs are used in Jabiru Engines.
 If other brands are used care must be taken to ensure they are equivalent to the D9EA in all respects.
 Note that Resistor type plugs are not recommended as they reduce the spark strength and can contribute to difficult starting and that Iridium plugs are generally resistor types. - The spark plug gap is set to the value given in Table 11.
 Generally around 0.23" works well though the gap can be reduced to the minimum (0.018"-0.020") during winter to give easier starting - Always use a high-temperature graphite lubricant such as anti-seize when fitting the plugs.
 Tighten the plugs to the setting given in Table 9.
 Note that excess lubricant on the plug thread can cause plug misfiring when heated.

-Figure 203 - HT Leads Fitted To Engine

-REMOVE ENGINE FROM STAND.
+Figure 203 - HT Leads Fitted To Engine REMOVE ENGINE FROM STAND.